-Human-Centered Design [HCD] Definition & Process – Digital Leadership
+Human-Centered Design [HCD] Definition, Process & Examples

 Table of Contents

 The most effective way to satisfy your target market is by understanding their needs and coming up with products/services that meet those needs.
 Not only will they embrace every product/service you provide, but your revenue will also increase.
-This is what human-centered design helps you achieve.
+This is what human centered design helps you achieve.

-Sometimes referred to as “participatory design,” human-centered design focuses on customers’ everyday thinking, behavior, and emotions.
+Sometimes referred to as “participatory design,” human-centered design focuses on customers’ everyday thinking, behaviour, and emotions.
 It is a creative approach to problem-solving and product design that involves the end-users from the very beginning and places them at the heart of the digital innovation and design process.
 The result of the human-centric design is superior products and services.